 What are the generic problems associated with CPAP Usage?

 Before getting to the broader perspective of the problems of CPAP side-effects, we shall enlist the pain points that often show up during CPAP usage.
 In most cases, people end up purchasing the wrong mask without paying much attention to size or facial structure.
+We have a detailed guide on choosing the right mask.

 Moreover, if you have been recently detected of the condition, adjusting to the wearable might be an uphill task, especially when it comes to donning the same while sleeping.
 Moreover, the pressurized air might also take some time to get acclimatized to.
 Not just that, you must be careful while choosing the perfect hose, based on the diameter.